muratk5n/thirdwave/en/README.md

 there was a psyop agent that aimed to undermine common people's interests, it's this guy.
-In both cases he ended up helping the well-to-do, the rich oligarchy by creating a smokescreen, so they hid behind it while others yelled at eachother on "social issues" and/or at organizations such as the EU.
+In both cases he ended up helping the well-to-do, the rich oligarchy by creating a smokescreen, so they hid behind it while others yelled at eachother on bizarre issues and/or at organizations such as the EU.

 ---